Mandated Materials to Recycle

 - Lead-Acid Batteries - Storage batteries in which the electrodes are grids of lead containing lead oxides that change in composition during charging and discharging, and the electrolyte is dilute sulfuric acid.
 These include starting batteries such as car batteries that deliver a short burst of high power to start the engine.
 In addition, they may include deep cell batteries found on boats or campers used to power accessories like trolling motors, winches or lights.

-Lead-Acid Batteries can be recycled, by residents, at the MC MUA Household Hazardous Waste Facility located in at the Mount Olive Transfer Station or at a scheduled MC HHW Disposal Day.
+This can be recycled by residents at the MCMUA Household Hazardous Waste Facility located at the Mount Olive Transfer Station by appointment or at a scheduled MCMUA HHW Disposal Day.

 - Hazardous Dry Cell Batteries - Rechargeable batteries, such as nickel-cadmium, nickel-iron, nickel metal hydride, lithium ion, small sealed lead acid, etc. These are often used as substitutes for non-rechargeable batteries in standard sizes such as AAA, AA, C, D and 9V.
 Rechargeable batteries are commonly found in cordless tools, cellular and cordless phones, laptop computers, cameras, remote controls, toys, etc.